ArchipelagoMW/Archipelago/worlds/sa2b/docs/setup_en.md

 2. Launch the game at least once without mods.

-3. Create a `/mods` directory in the folder into which you installed Sonic Adventure 2: Battle.

-4. Install SA Mod Manager as per [its instructions](https://github.com/X-Hax/SA-Mod-Manager/tree/master?tab=readme-ov-file).
+3. Install SA Mod Manager as per [its instructions](https://github.com/X-Hax/SA-Mod-Manager/tree/master?tab=readme-ov-file).

-5. Unpack the Archipelago Mod into this folder, so that `/mods/SA2B_Archipelago` is a valid path.
+4. Unpack the Archipelago Mod into the `/mods` directory in the folder into which you installed Sonic Adventure 2: Battle, so that `/mods/SA2B_Archipelago` is a valid path.

-6. In the SA2B_Archipelago folder, run the `CopyAPCppDLL.bat` script (a window will very quickly pop up and go away).
+5. In the SA2B_Archipelago folder, run the `CopyAPCppDLL.bat` script (a window will very quickly pop up and go away).

-7. Launch the `SAModManager.exe` and make sure the SA2B_Archipelago mod is listed and enabled.
+6. Launch the `SAModManager.exe` and make sure the SA2B_Archipelago mod is listed and enabled.

 ## Installation Procedures (Linux and Steam Deck)